Installation Guide¶

 Updating CertifyClouds¶

-When a new version is released:
+When a new version is released, set VERSION to the target release and run:

 # 1. Import new version to ACR